microsoft/PartnerResources/_docs/Skilling/Teams Academy/pages/certification.md

 # Microsoft Teams Academy - Certification

 Welcome to the Certification bucket in the Teams Academy.
 These videos will walk you through everything you need to prepare for, and successfully complete, the (3) Microsoft Teams Certification designations.

-## Content
 There is no required order to take the exams, so it depends on your strength areas.

 {% include series.md
     includetags="microsoft teams academy|academy content|certification"